danskernesdigitalebibliotek/dpl-platform/docs/architecture/adr/adr-006-in-cluster-db.md

 - Summer 2024: Database was restarted by Azure for unscheduled and unnotified maintenance

-Microsofts datbase server logs are prohibitively expensive.
+Microsoft's database server logs are prohibitively expensive.
 Microsoft misconfigured the database provision-time.
-Microsofts support is tiered and direct access to technical staff is prevented by Azure support policy.
+The current Microsoft support tier is useless and useful support is prohibitively expensive.
+Microsoft support has made unsanctioned changes on the databse, such as maintenance work during business hours and restarts in attempts to fix support tickets.
-Microsofts support has made unsanctioned changes on the databse It is not possible to access the database server.
+It is not possible to access the database server.

 Installing a MariaDB Sql operator in the cluster provides the following